-An ancient fruit is once again the star of one of my recipes.
-Scientists and historians have found evidence of fig cultivation dating back over 11,000 years ago in Jericho on the West Bank.
+Once again, an ancient fruit stars in my recipe for Smoked Fig Jam Bruschetta.
+Scientists and historians discovered evidence of fig cultivation dating back over 11,000 years ago in Jericho on the West Bank.
 Figs are really a fascinating fruit with a long and significant history!
 Since figs predated the domestication and cultivation of cereals and grains, they may very well have started agriculture.
 Figs are also a component of every major religion from the forbidden fruit in Adam and Eve to Islam, Hinduism, and Buddhism.
-And did you know that figs are actually an inverted flower that blooms inside of the fruit?
-I admit that I did not know this prior to researching this post.
+In addition, figs are actually an inverted flower that blooms inside of the fruit.
 Apparently, the correct botanical term for this unique process is infructescence.
-The flower is pollinated by a fig wasp that physically crawls inside of the fig. Pretty cool, right?
-Fig roots can also extend to great depths.
+Fig wasps pollinate the flower by physically crawling inside of the fig. Pretty cool, right?
+Fig roots also stretch to great depths.
 According to mutiarafigs.com, the roots of certain South African figs can extend up to 400 ft underground.

-Figs have some amazing health benefits!
-They are a wonderful source of natural sugar, are high in potassium and calcium, and function as prebiotics to assist in maintaining a healthy gut microbiome.
+Figs demonstrate some amazing health benefits!
+Not only, a wonderful source of natural sugar and high in potassium and calcium; figs function as prebiotics to assist in maintaining a healthy gut microbiome.
 Resin extracted from fig leaves has been suggested as a remedy to reduce itching from bug bites.
 One site even mentions that due to the high amount of alkalines in figs they may reduce the desire for nicotine and function as a substitute for coffee.
 While I won’t be giving up my morning espresso, I plan on enjoying figs in both sweet and savory dishes this season.

 When smoking fruit on the grill, remember you want low heat and a long time frame!
-Trust me, the taste is worth the time.
+Trust me, the taste is worth the wait.

 Smoked Fig Jam Bruschetta